 Refinance - you take out a new (usually long-term) loan with a lower interest rate, and your new lender will pay off your bridging loan.

 Property sale - you sell your property, and the sale proceeds are used to repay your bridging loan.

 Other asset sales - to repay your bridging loan, you sell property, assets, stocks, shares, or business holdings.

-Enness regularly works with individuals in Monaco and understands the unique requirements and needs of borrowers who reside in the Principality.
-Enness will take the time to get to know you, your goals, and your financial situation.
-Your bridging financing broker will cover your options with you and help you put together a plan of action.
-Whatever method you choose to repay the loan, keep in mind that this is a short-term financing option, and the interest rates will reflect that.
+As an international firm, Enness regularly works with individuals in Monaco and understands the unique requirements and needs of borrowers who reside in the Principality.
+The whole Enness team will take the time to get to know you, your goals, and your financial situation.
+Your international bridging financing broker and the supporting team in Monaco will cover your options with you.
+Always keep in mind that bridging loans are a short-term financing option, and the interest rates will reflect that.
 If you need a longer-term borrowing solution, Enness can assist you in locating and negotiating alternative finance packages for you.